openpolitics/manifesto/manifesto/democracy.md

 ## Direct Democracy

-Investigate the feasability of direct digital democracy - using online tools to gradually replace representative democracy with increased direct participation in the legislative process by all electors.
+Investigate the feasibility of direct digital democracy - using online tools to gradually replace representative democracy with increased direct participation in the legislative process by all electors.

 [^1]: [Do we need a written constitution?](http://www.consoc.org.uk/discover-the-facts/do-we-need-a-written-constitution/) - The Constitution Society